AndreasHeger/CGATReport/doc/Tutorial5.rst

 Testing this data source you should see one plot::

-   sphinxreport-test -t ExpressionLevel -m histogram -o range=0,100,4 -r line-plot
+   cgatreport-test -t ExpressionLevel -m histogram -o range=0,100,4 -r line-plot

 The plots show a bi-modal distribution in the two experiments.